FlorianRakos/IoT-NotCapricorns/TeamThree/Volkers Part.md

     * What happens?
 We skipped this part.

-## 9. Explore the SSL/TLS Configuration Options of mqttbroker
+## 9. Explore the SSL/TLS Configuration Options of mqttbroker part 1
 *Start exploring the mqttbroker command line interface and the SSL/TLS configuration options by appending --help to mqttbroker on the command line.
 Investigate the following:*
  * ??? how to request a full "template" command line for mqttbroker?